Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: Schemes, consistent systems, chord sequences, and exceptional factors

 Suppose that $k/L, m/K\in\mathbb{N}$ and let $\cI$ be the canonical interval partition of $C$ into $L$ intervals of equal length.
 A \emph{complete exceptional path system} $CEPS$ (with respect to $C$) with parameters $(K,L)$ spanning an interval $I=U_jU_{j+1}\dots U_{j'}$ with $I \in \cI$ consists of $m/K$ vertex-disjoint paths $P_1,\dots,P_{m/K}$ in $G^{\rm basic}$ such that the following conditions hold. \begin{itemize} \item[(CEPS1)] Every $P_s$ has its initial vertex in $U_j$ and its final vertex in $U_{j'}$. \item[(CEPS2)] $CEPS$ contains a complete exceptional sequence $CES$ (but no other exceptional edges) and all the edges in $CES$ avoid the endclusters $U_j$ and $U_{j'}$ of $I$. \COMMENT{use the latter condition in the proof of Lemmas~\ref{exceptseq} and~\ref{cyclebreak}} \item[(CEPS3)] $CEPS$ contains precisely $m/K$ vertices from every cluster in $I$ and no other vertices. \end{itemize} Note that the above implies that $CEPS^{\rm orig}$ consists of $m/K$ vertex-disjoint paths which cover all vertices in $V_0$ as well as $m/K$ vertices in each cluster in $I$.
 Moreover, every path of $CEPS^{\rm orig}$ has its initial vertex in $U_j$ and its final vertex in $U_{j'}$.
 If $K=1$ (and thus the vertex set of $CEPS$ is the union of all the clusters in~$I$), then we say that $CEPS$ \emph{completely spans~$I$}.

 Suppose that $\cP'$ is a $K$-refinement of $\mathcal{P}$.
 For each cluster $U\in \mathcal{P}$, let $U(1),\dots,U(K)$ denote the subclusters of $U$ in $\mathcal{P}'$.
 Consider a complete exceptional path system $CEPS$ as above.
 We say that $CEPS$ has \emph{style $b$} if its vertex set is $U_{j}(b) \cup \dots \cup U_{j'}(b)$.
-An \emph{exceptional factor $EF$ with parameters $(K,L)$} (with respect to $C$) is defined as follows: \begin{itemize} \item[(EF1)] On each of the $L$ intervals $I\in\cI$, $EF$ induces the vertex-disjoint union of $K$ complete exceptional path systems. \item[(EF2)] Moreover, for each $I \in \cI$ and each $b=1,\dots, K$, exactly one of the exceptional path systems in $EF$ spanning $I$ has style $b$. \end{itemize} We sometimes also say that $EF$ is an exceptional factor with respect to $C,\cP'$.
-Note that $EF$ consists of $KL$ edge-disjoint complete exceptional path systems.
+An \emph{exceptional factor $EF$ with parameters $(K,L)$} (with respect to $C$, $\cP'$) is a $1$-factor of $G^{\rm basic}$ which satisfies the following properties: \begin{itemize} \item[(EF1)] On each of the $L$ intervals $I\in\cI$, $EF$ induces the vertex-disjoint union of $K$ complete exceptional path systems. \item[(EF2)] Moreover, for each $I \in \cI$ and each $b=1,\dots, K$, exactly one of the exceptional path systems in $EF$ spanning $I$ has style $b$. \end{itemize} Note that $EF$ consists of $KL$ edge-disjoint complete exceptional path systems.
 Moreover, the second part of (CEPS2) implies that the union of all the $KL$ complete exceptional sequences contained in these complete exceptional path systems forms a matching.
+This will be used in the proof of Lemma~\ref{cyclebreak}.

 The reason that the definition of a consistent system involves not only the reduced digraph $R_0$ but also its refinement $R$ is that this enables us to find complete exceptional path systems within an interval $I$ of $C$ and thus we will be able to find exceptional factors (see the proof of Lemma~\ref{prelimfactor} for more details).